pathapati-mahesh/WerkStudent_Python/README.md

 ## Overview

 The purpose of the `DataExtraction` class is to extract data from PDF invoice files, transform it into `DataFrame`, and export the output to CSV and Excel files.
+Additionally, a new `VirtualEnv` class has been introduced to automate the installation of required packages and Java dependencies.

 ## Features

 - Extracts data from invoice PDFs using `tabula` and `PyPDF2`.
 - Processes invoice details like total amount and invoice date.
 - Output data as Pandas DataFrames.
-- Exports the results into Excel and CSV formats.
+- Exports results into Excel and CSV formats.
+- New feature to automatically install required packages and Java using the `install_req_script.py`.

 ## How to Create Virtual Environment and How to Activate it?

+- **Automated Virtual Environment Setup:**

+  - `install_req_script.py` automatically installs the required dependencies and Java (if missing) to run the script.
+  - Virtual environment creation and dependency installation is handled within the script, removing the need for manual setup.

+- **Java Installation:**
+  - If Java is not installed, the script will attempt to install the latest version of Java using `winget`.
+- **Locale Handling:**

+  - The script now ensures that the system's locale is set to 'German' to correctly parse dates in the invoices.

-- Creating virtual Environment from **Command Prompt**
+- Process for Creating virtual Environment through **Command Prompt**

 ```cmd
 python -m venv name_of_virtual_env